summernote/summernote/MAINTAIN.md

 git commit -a -m "Update dist files" git tag -a "<new-version>"

-# Push new dist files to remote repository.
+# Push new dist files and tags to remote repository.
-git push origin
+git push origin --tags
 ```

 ### 3. Release new version